AyhmQQ/AyhmQQ/README.md

 ## 📄 Professional Summary

-Second-year Cybersecurity student focused on the Blue Team track, building hands-on skills in SOC operations and incident response.
+Second-year Cybersecurity student focused on the Blue Team track, building foundational skills in SOC operations and incident response.

-Proudly **CCNA certified**, bringing strong networking fundamentals to the security domain.
-Actively developing expertise in SIEM monitoring, log analysis, network traffic inspection, and Windows Event Logs analysis.
+Currently **preparing for the CCNA certification** to build a strong networking foundation.
+Actively learning SIEM monitoring, log analysis, network traffic inspection, and Windows Event Logs analysis.

-Experienced in basic incident handling and digital forensics using tools such as Wireshark, Autopsy, and Volatility, with a growing focus on **Cryptography** for secure communications and data protection.
+Developing hands-on experience in basic incident handling and digital forensics using tools such as Wireshark, Autopsy, and Volatility, with a strong interest in **Cryptography** for secure communications.

-Currently seeking an internship or trainee opportunity in a Security Operations Center (SOC) to gain practical experience and learn from experienced security professionals.
+Currently seeking an internship or trainee opportunity in a Security Operations Center (SOC) to gain practical experience and grow as a cybersecurity professional.

 ---